Dog friendly eating out in Bude

 Afternoon tea is a must for any visitor to Cornwall.
 You will need something wet and warm to wash down your Cream Tea (jam first in Cornwall, in Devon it’s the cream first with jam on top).
 The Bude area boasts the best Cream Tea in both Cornwall and Devon.

-If you’re still hungry as the sun goes down, many of the lunch time spots previously mentions offer food in the evening, but a few more options for dinner include The Preston Gate and The Tree Inn.
+If you’re still hungry as the sun goes down, many of the lunch time spots previously mentions offer food in the evening.

 The Barge is moored on the canal basin near the Wharf shops and a stone’s throw from the Tourist Office.
 A floating restaurant serving food throughout the day and some evenings.